Skip to main content

 This parameter can currently only be enabled through the DashScope SDK and API.

-Provide clear English instructions to guide text-embedding-v4 to optimize vector quality for specific retrieval scenarios, effectively improving precision.
-When using this feature, set the text_type parameter to query.
+You can provide a clear English task instruction to guide text-embedding-v4 in optimizing vector quality for specific retrieval scenarios, improving precision.
+When using this feature, you must set the text_type parameter to query.

 resp = dashscope.TextEmbedding.call(